Coefficient Determination for Non-Linear Schr\"odinger Equations on manifolds: Abstract

 \section{Abstract}

-The paper studies the inverse problem of reconstructuring the coefficient $\beta(t,x)$ of the non-linear term and the potential $V(t,x)$ of a non-linear Schr\"odinger equation in time-domain, $( i \frac \p{\p t} + \Delta + V) u + \beta u^2 = f$ in $(0,T)\times M$, where $M\subset \R^n$ is a convex and compact set with smooth boundary.
-We consider measurements in a neighborhood $\Omega\subset M$ that is a neighborhood of the boundary of $M$ and the source-to-solution map $L_{\beta,V}$ that maps a source $f$ supported in $\Omega\times [0,T]$ to the restriction of the solution $u$ in $\Omega\times [0,T]$.
-We show that the map $L_{\beta,V}$ uniquely determines the time-dependent potential and the coefficient of the non-linearity, for a second-order non-linear Schr\"odinger equation and for the Gross-Pitaevskii equation, with a cubic non-linear term $\beta |u|^2u$, that is encountered in quantum physics.
+We consider an inverse problem of recovering the unknown coefficients $\beta(t,x)$ and $V(t,x)$ appearing in a time-dependent nonlinear Schr\"odinger equation $ (\I \p_t +\Delta +V)u + \beta u^2=0$ in $(0,T) \times M$, on Euclidean geometry as well as on Riemannian geometry.
+We consider measurements in $\Omega \subset M$ that is a neighborhood of the boundary of $M$ and the source-to-solution map $ L_{\beta, V}$ that maps a source $f$ supported in $ \Omega\times (0,T) $ to the restriction of the solution $u$ in $ \Omega\times (0,T) $.
+We show that the map $L_{\beta, V}$ uniquely determines the time-dependent potential and the coefficient of the non-linearity, for the above non-linear Schr\"odinger equation and for the Gross-Pitaevskii equation, with a cubic non-linear term $\beta |u|^2 \, u$, that is encountered in quantum physics.